Library and IT services for health students on placement

 Cardiff University provides terminals in each of the NHS hospital-based libraries which connect to the Cardiff University network – ask library staff for help in locating them and the best way to access the Cardiff portal.
 You can log on to these terminals and use the Internet and Cardiff University licensed software such as Office applications, statistical, graphical and bibliographic packages and email as well as access electronic resources.
 For security reasons you cannot download material to a USB device but printing facilities are available.
 For more information please visit our Access to the network for students on placement web page.

-Use Cardiff Portal to access the University online resources available to you off-campus:
+Use the intranet to access the University online resources available to you off-campus:

 - Electronic journals, eBooks and databases